 Building a Thesis Committee

 The thesis committee is made up of at least two faculty members in addition to the committee chair (but can include as many as four faculty).
-One committee member must be from outside the department, and can be from outside of the university, but all committee members must hold at least a Master’s Degree.
+All three members of your MA Thesis committee can be Anthropology Faculty at CCS.
+If you intend to have an "external" member from another UH department or outside the university, please consult with the Graduate Director so that you can complete required paperwork and be in compliance with the process of including an external member.
+All committee members must minimally have an MA Degree.

 Once students have settled on a topic area, they should explore who they would want to have on their committee and make an effort to reach out to faculty members in the department and across the university.
 Register or audit relevant classes with those faculty and/or attend their lectures in order to get to know them better.